bic-org/Boxtech/README.md

 ## Prerequisites <a id="prerequisites"></a>

-To use the TCD API, you will need the following :
+To use the BoxTech API, you will need the following :

 ### **Username** and **Password**
-You will be given these once you have signed up on the TCD app : see [BIC TCD website](http://www.bic-boxtech.org) Remember that, from time to time, you may need to approve new Terms and Conditions : to do this, simply log in manually into the app : see [the FAQ](http://www.bic-boxtech.org/faqs)
+You will be given these once you have signed up on the BoxTech app : see [BIC BoxTech website](http://www.bic-boxtech.org) Remember that, from time to time, you may need to approve new Terms and Conditions : to do this, simply log in manually into the app : see [the FAQ](http://www.bic-boxtech.org/faqs)

 ### **Clientid**